EdgeGallery/installer/ansible_install/README-en.md

   # Redis Password used by user mgmt, no default value, must set by users here
   userMgmtRedisPassword: xxxxx

+  # certPassword is used for generating SSL keys
+  certPassword: xxxxx
   ```

 ### 3.4.
 How to Deploy